vermasrijan/srijan-gsoc-2020/README.md

 ## Local execution
 ### Usage
 - `src/initializer.py` is a python script for initializing either a centralized training, or a decentralized one.
-- This script will create a compose yaml file, initialize `client/network` containers and will execute FL/centralized training.
+- This script will create a compose yaml file, initialize `client/network` containers, execute FL/centralized training and will finally stop running containers (for network/nodes).
 1. Make sure your `docker daemon` is running
 2. Run the following command -
     - `python src/initializer.py`